BolajiAyodeji/bolajiayodeji.com/content/introduction-to-web-accessibility.md

 * **Design your forms for Accessibility**

-Ensure you add `<label>` to your form elements even if they would not be visible.
+Ensure you add `<label>` to your form elements though they might not be visible.
 You can add labels for screen readers and still hide them from displaying to other users.

 ```
 <form action="./contact.php" method="POST">